 To the left of the stainless-steel and leather steering wheel is a Quick windlass remote control, Bennett trim tabs with indicators, the engine ignition and the windshield wiper control.

-To the right of the steering wheel is the Volvo Penta engine control binnacle and IPS joystick.
+To the right of the steering wheel are the Volvo Penta engine control binnacle and IPS joystick.
 Forward of the joystick is the digital Volvo Penta engine display.

-Above the engine display is the SeaKeeper system controller and the spotlight controls.
+Above the engine display are the SeaKeeper system controller and the spotlight controls.